 Before joining AASHTO in August 2010, Lloyd served as the Washington State Department of Transportation communication director, overseeing the administration of WSDOT’s public information and involvement activities throughout Washington, including such high profile projects as the SR 520 Bridge and Alaskan Way Viaduct Replacement.
-He is responsible for all facets of agency communications – strategic messaging, crisis communication, agency branding and web site administration.
+He was responsible for all facets of agency communications – strategic messaging, crisis communication, agency branding and web site administration.

 Under Lloyd’s leadership, WSDOT was recognized as a national leader in the development and implementation of social media tools, redefining the agency’s relationship with the public.
 He continues to be interested in how social media and new technology shapes the communication relationship between government and the general public.

 He has a master’s degree in Communications and Leadership from Gonzaga University in Spokane and a bachelor’s degree in Communications from Washington State University.